10 Tips To Design Your Home in an Eco-Friendly Manner

 Rather than demolishing your entire house, it is advisable to move around and find everything that can be used in its reconstruction.
 Definitely there are some rooms and walls that need not to be brought down.
 This is eco-friendly and will also lower the cost of reconstruction.
+It is a good idea to work with a eco-friendly reputable construction company that will reconstruct to your specific needs whether it is redoing your bathroom, kitchen or adding a new addition to your house.
 There are plenty of materials that can be re-used, including tiles, flooring, cabinets, light fixture and molding just to mention a few.

 - Site Condition and Orientation

 Generally, site condition and orientation are some things you should put into consideration before you design your home.
 Look for an area that inspires and suits your needs in terms of privacy, lighting, air and water.
 Align your house on the east-west axis (helpful in setting up solar panels) with windows facing north or south.